 Is Tree Swallow migration north similar to their migration south?

-- Eventually, as the daylight hours lengthen in late winter and temperatures
+- Eventually, as the daylight hours lengthen in late winter and temperatures warm

 - However, migration north is different.
-For one thing many of the swallows
+For one thing many of the swallows that

-and small groups, older swallows migrating first, followed a few weeks later by
+small groups, older swallows migrating first, followed a few weeks later by

-- And rather than a slow step-wise progression from roost to roost, Tree
+- And rather than a slow step-wise progression from roost to roost, Tree Swallows

-they nested in the past or where they were raised the previous year.
+the past or where they were raised the previous year.